ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/install/upgrade-to-edge-stack.md

 ## 2. Test the new Deployment

-At this point, you have $OSSproductName$ and $AESproductName$ running side by side in your cluster. $AESproductName$ is configured using the same configuration (Mappings, Modules, etc) as your current $OSSproductName$.
+At this point, you have $OSSproductName$ and Emissary running side by side in your cluster.
+Emissary is configured using the same configuration (Mappings, Modules, etc) as your current $OSSproductName$.

-Get the IP address to connect to $AESproductName$ by running the following command:
+Get the IP address to connect to Emissary by running the following command:

 ```
 kubectl get service test-aes -n <namespace>
 ```

-Test that $AESproductName$ is working properly.
+Test that Emissary is working properly.

 ## 3. Redirect traffic

-Once you’re satisfied with the new deployment, begin to route traffic to $AESproductName$.
+Once you’re satisfied with the new deployment, begin to route traffic to Emissary.

 Edit the current $OSSproductName$ service with `kubectl edit service -n <namespace> emissary-ingress` and change the selector to `product: aes`.

 ## 4. Delete the old Deployment

-You can now safely delete the older $OSSproductName$ deployment and $AESproductName$ service.
+You can now safely delete the older $OSSproductName$ deployment and Emissary service.

 ```
 kubectl delete deployment -n <namespace> emissary-ingress